handibles/climber/README.md

 ### Amplicon data (e.g. 16S)

-Not yet written.
+Not yet started.
 The initial steps (setup, get data, QC) are very similar in most cases (remember to cut off your primers!), but are followed by a denoising step (`DADA2`) and optionally an attempt to predict the metabolic capabilities of the communities at hand (`PICRUSt2`).

 ### Microbial Ecology (and `R`)

-Not yet written.
+Not yet started.
 This is the real magic, and we get to make _pictures_.

 ---